JesseEmond/blitz-2022-inscription/README.md

 </details>

-#### Twitter taunting
+#### Firing back

 This worked okay.
 It gave us `519.96` points, still far below the inscription requirement, but high enough to start replying to Marc.
 We replied by asking him [where his score was on the leaderboard](https://twitter.com/JesseEmond/status/1453545833337589770?s=20). :) He followed up a few days later by sending screenshots of his score on the leaderboard!
-So it became a race to increase our points to make sure Marc wouldn't pass us... for now.
+So it became a race to increase our points to stop Marc from passing us.

 #### Greedy solution: try to fit target dimensions